-Add fiber rich foods into their diet such as fruits and vegetables.
-When in doubt, think about the P's: pears, prunes, papaya, and plums are great sources of fiber and act as a natural laxative.
+Add fiber rich foods to their diet such as fruits and vegetables.
+When in doubt, think about the P's: pears, prunes, papaya, and plums.
+They are great sources of fiber and act as a natural laxative.
 Avoid prune juice, as it lacks fiber.

 Promote exercise.
-A moving body helps aid in digestion and move food along the intestines.
+A moving body helps aid digestion and move food along the intestines.
 Encourage your kids to play outside instead of sitting in front of the television.
 For babies, lightly massage your little one's stomach with baby oil and push his knees towards his stomach a few times in a bicycle pattern to get things moving.

-For older kids, give ample time in the bathroom for a stress-free environment.
+For older kids, give them ample time in the bathroom for a stressfree environment.
 Place a stool in the bathroom and have your child prop her feet on it when sitting on the toilet.
 This is the ideal position (squatting) for comfortably passing a stool and will allow your child to use her stomach muscles to push through.

 Encourage your child to drink plenty of water.
 Hydration is essential to keep bowel movements regular.

-As a rule of thumb, give your child the number of 8 ounce cups of water equivalent to her age.
-For example, a 4 year old should drink four, 8 ounce cups of water a day.
+As a rule of thumb, give your child the number of 8 ounce cups of water equivalent to her age + a little extra.
+For example, a 4-year-old should drink four to five, 8 ounce cups of water a day.
+See our site for more specific fluid recommendations.